Holy Spirit: Baháʼí Faith

 The Baháʼí Faith has the concept of the Most Great Spirit, seen as the bounty of God.
 It is usually used to describe the descent of the Spirit of God upon the messengers/prophets of God who include, among others, Jesus, Muhammad and Bahá'u'lláh.

 In Baháʼí belief, the Holy Spirit is the conduit through which the wisdom of God becomes directly associated with his messenger, and it has been described variously in different religions such as the burning bush to Moses, the sacred fire to Zoroaster, the dove to Jesus, the angel Gabriel to Muhammad, and the Maid of Heaven to Bahá'u'lláh (founder of the Baháʼí Faith).
 The Baháʼí view rejects the idea that the Holy Spirit is a partner to God in the Godhead, but rather is the pure essence of God's attributes.

 Other religions

 Hinduism

-The Hindu concept of Advaita is linked to the Trinity and has been briefly explained by Raimon Panikkar.
-He states that the Holy Spirit, as one of the Three Persons of the Trinity of "father, Logos and Holy Spirit", is a bridge-builder between Christianity and Hinduism.
+The theologian Raimon Panikkar believed the Hindu concept of Advaita was linked to the Trinity.
+He stated that the Holy Spirit, as one of the Three Persons of the Trinity of "father, Logos and Holy Spirit", was a bridge-builder between Christianity and Hinduism, despite Shiva and the Holy Spirit occupying vastly different roles in their respective religions.
 He explains that: "The meeting of spiritualistic can take place in the Spirit.
 No new 'system' has primarily to come of this encounter, but a new and yet old spirit must emerge."
 Atman is Vedic terminology elaborated in Hindu scriptures such as Upanishads and Vedanta signifies the Ultimate Reality and Absolute.